Personal Finance Presenter

 Great for the general audience, from teens to seniors, beginners to the rest of the 60% of Americans living paycheck-to-paycheck (or worse).
 This presentation addresses Values, Generosity, Expense Planning, Credit, Debt, and Savings.
 By the way, HOW do you move your household budget from Friend to Frenemy?
 And WHY does good credit still matter, even if you’re not buying a new home anytime soon.

 Like our Everyday Money for Everyday People presentation, but for Zombies.
 Get it?
 Financial Zombies, like the rest of the undead, wander about seeking only to consume, without apparent reason or rationale, and are never satisfied.
 But is it possible to bring one back from the financial undead?
 There is always hope!

-This fun and insightful workshop begins with a brief 30-question self-evaluation of each our own spending personalities (yes, most of us have a multiple spending personalities, and that’s okay).
+This fun and insightful workshop will begin with a brief 30-question self-evaluation of each of our own spending personalities (yes, most of us have multiple spending personalities, and that’s okay).

 Together we’ll identify six major spending tendencies and motivations to which we may be susceptible.
 Each is assigned a color and discussed in depth.
 There’s not necessarily one color to which we should aspire over another.
 Rather, each color is a part of us throughout our lives.
 However, some colors do present greater enticements for overspending than do others.

 9. What’s New the Year in Consumer Credit Reports and Scoring?